m4b/dryad/README.md

 # Build

-Now that [PIC musl has landed](https://internals.rust-lang.org/t/static-binary-support-in-rust/2011/55), setting up a build environment (on Linux) is easy.
+**NOTE**: I am early adopting the new `rustup` [tool](https://www.rustup.rs/), and also now use a Makefile + experimental Cargo.

-In order to build dryad you'll need your typical build tools on a linux system, which varies from distro to distro.
-But essentially you'll need:
+Of course, you will need your typical build tools on a linux system, essentially:

 - `gcc` (or `clang`)
 - `ld` (or `ld.gold`)
 - `curl`
 - an internet connection
-- an x86-64 linux box
+- an x86-64 GNU/Linux box

+Unfortunately, I currently do not support cross compiling at the moment (which is an unusual use case anyway), so you will need an x86-64 GNU/Linux machine, otherwise it will fail.

 Once that's settled, you have two options, both fairly easy.

 ## Setup - Easy

-Just run `./setup.sh`, which will download and install the latest rust nightly into the `rust` directory.
+Just run `./setup.sh`, which will download and install the latest rust nightly and musl target into `~/.multirust`.

 You can then proceed as normal:

-1. `./gen_tests.sh` - builds the test binaries (do this once)
+1. `./gen_tests.sh` - builds the test binaries (do this once) (will add this as a make target soon)
 2. `make` - compiles `dryad.so.1` and copies it to `/tmp`
 3. `test/test` - runs the test binary `test`, whose `PT_INTERPRETER` is `/tmp/dryad.so.1`
+4. `make run` - runs `./dryad.so.1`, this _should_ run correctly without segfaulting, please file a bug if it does not.

 ## Setup - Use Nightly Rust, slightly less easier

+If you don't want to use rustup, then setting up a build environment will require a little work: you will need a nightly rustc, a `x86_64-unknown-linux-musl` target, and the ability to edit a Makefile to change the environment variables.

-If the latest `rustc` is not installed, just download and use the latest version of rustup script to install the latest nightly with the musl target enabled, i.e.:
+If the latest `rustc` is not installed, just download and use the latest version of rustup script to install the latest nightly with the musl target enabled, i.e. something like:

 ```
 curl -sSf https://static.rust-lang.org/rustup.sh > rustup.sh